basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 riak-admin security add-source all|<users> <CIDR> <source> [<option>=<value>[...]]
 ```

-The `all|<users>` designates that sources can be added to all users, a specific user, or a grouping of users, separated by commas, e.g. `add-source jane,bill,terry,chris`.
+The `all|<users>` designates that sources can be added to all users/roles.
+A source can be added to a specific user/role by simply listing the `username`, whereas a grouping of users/roles can be added if the `usernames` are separated by commas, e.g. `add-source jane,bill,terry,chris`.

 Let's say that we want to give all users trusted access to securables when requests come from `localhost`: